-- It's illegal for you to enter or remain in the Mosul district, Ninewa province (other than solely for a legitimate purpose).
+- It's an offence for Australians to enter or remain in the Mosul district, Ninewah province (other than solely for a legitimate purpose).
 You could be prosecuted in Australia.
 See

 - If you engage in a hostile activity in Iraq, or you enter Iraq with the intention of engaging in a hostile activity, you could be prosecuted in Australia.
 See

-- The provision of consular services to Australians in Iraq is extremely limited due to the safety and security environment.
+- Consular services are extremely limited in Iraq.
 If you need consular assistance, call the 24-hour Consular Emergency Centre on +61 2 6261 3305.
 See

 Where to get help.